-You have been through treatment and you have heard time and time again that being bored or having time on your hands can easily lead you back down a road that you don’t want to take.
+You have been through treatment, and you have heard time and time again that being bored or having time on your hands can easily lead you back down a road that you don’t want to take.
 So, what do you do?
 How do you avoid a relapse that may occur simply out of boredom?

-Getting a hobby will help, believe it or not.
+Hobbies in sober living solidify the lessons learned in treatment, believe it or not.
 By diving into something new, you are doing something wonderful for yourself.
 Amongst other things, you are:

 - Minimizing chances for boredom

 - Gaining motivation

 - Meeting new people with your new (and positive) interests

 At Westwind Recovery®, our sober living programs include opportunities for people to express themselves and immerse themselves in recovery.
 Learn more about hobbies in sober living from our team today by contacting online or calling us at 855.340.8832.